Introduction to Search Algorithms in AI

 Greedy Best First Search

-- Example: If we need to find the path from root node A to any goal state having minimum cost using greedy search, then the solution would be A-B-E-H. It will start with B because it has less cost than C, then E because it has less cost than D and then G2.
+- Example: Let’s say we need to find the lowest-cost path from root node A to any goal state using greedy search.
+In that case, the solution turns out to be A-B-E-H. It will start with B because it has less cost than C, then E because it has less cost than D and G2.

 A* Search

 A* search is a combination of greedy search and uniform cost search.
-In this algorithm, the total cost (heuristic) which is denoted by f(x) is a sum of the cost in uniform cost search denoted by g(x) and cost of greedy search denoted by h(x).
+In this algorithm, we denote the total cost (heuristic) by f(x), summing the cost in uniform cost search represented by g(x) and the cost of the greedy search represented by h(x).

 f (x) = g (x) + h (x)

-In this g(x) is the backward cost which is the cumulative cost from the root node to the current node and h(x) is the forward cost which is approximate of the distance of goal node and the current node.
+In this, we define g(x) as the backward cost, which is the cumulative cost from the root node to the current node, and we define h(x) as the forward cost, which is the approximate distance between the goal node and the current node.

 Conclusion

-In this article, various artificial intelligence search algorithms are explained in detail with examples.
-AI is growing at a rapid rate and acquiring the market, and search algorithms are an important part of artificial intelligence.
+This article explains various artificial intelligence search algorithms in detail, using examples.
+AI is growing rapidly and acquiring the market, and search algorithms are an essential part of artificial intelligence.

 Recommended Articles